mwpastore/dalli-rate_limiter/README.md

 cases, where repeated operations absolutely, positively have to be restricted, should probably seek solutions elsewhere.

-The limiting algorithm seems to work well but it is far from battle-tested.
-I tried to use atomic operations where possible to mitigate race conditions, but still had to implement a locking scheme, which might slow down operations and lead to timeouts and exceptions if a lock can't be acquired for some reason.
-Locking can be disabled but this will increase the chances that a determined attacker figures out a way to defeat the limit.

-I will likely be revisiting the algorithm in the future, but at the moment it is in the unfortunate state of "good enough".
+The limiting algorithm, which was overhauled for the 0.2.0 release to greatly reduce the number of round-trips to Memcached, seems to work well but it is far from battle-tested.
+Simple benchmarking against a local Memcached instance shows zero lock timeouts with the default settings and 100 threads hitting the same limit concurrently.
+(Testing performed on a 2012 MacBook Pro with an Intel i7-3615QM processor and 16 GB RAM; benchmarking scripts available in the `bin` subdirectory of this repository.)

 As noted above, this is not a replacement for an application-level rate limit, and if your application faces the web, you should probably definitely have